-Phi MAESTRO: Video review
+Phi MAESTRO: video review

-Greg, Carlo and Nancy fly the Maestro at various sites to analyse the character
+Greg, Carlo and Nancy fly the MAESTRO at various sites to analyse the character

-Phi MAESTRO: Crew feedback
+Phi MAESTRO: Flybubble crew feedback

-Simon: “It’s like a box of chocolates, with only the good ones left!”
+Of the MAESTRO, Simon says: “It’s like a box of chocolates, with only the good ones left!”

-Pilots looking for an all-round top performing XC Class wing who like nippy, responsive handling, the ability to turn on a sixpence yet climb very efficiently at the same time, excellent energy conversion, crisp feedback and a big fun factor are likely to LOVE the Maestro.
+Pilots looking for an all-round top performing XC Class wing who like nippy, responsive handling, the ability to turn on a sixpence yet climb very efficiently at the same time, excellent energy conversion, crisp feedback and a big fun factor are likely to LOVE the MAESTRO.
 It’s not like the more pitch dampened, muted feedback wings such as the Nova Mentor 5 and 6 or Ozone Rush 5.
 It’s a wing that’s been designed for those with a bit more sensitivity, who like to know what’s going on in the air around them, like the Advance Iota 2, Gin Explorer and Supair STEP (each with their own unique character).

-Tight, broken and weak areas of lift is where the Maestro really shines, pilots will find themselves often able to turn tighter than most other wings, honing in more on a small core.
+Tight, broken and weak areas of lift is where the MAESTRO really shines, pilots will find themselves often able to turn tighter than most other wings, honing in more on a small core.
 As well as the responsive handling and excellent energy retention, I am sure that the moderate aspect ratio of the wing contributes to its tight turning ability.
 It requires a bit of finesse to turn tight.
 Easing up on the inside brake for just a moment to regain speed leads to a very pleasing increase in climb rate, more akin to what you might expect from a higher-rated wing.

-The Maestro gives a relatively high level of feedback for its class, similar to the Gin Explorer, but with a lower pilot demands–most likely related to the Maestro’s much lower aspect ratio–especially on the ground.
+The MAESTRO gives a relatively high level of feedback for its class, similar to the Gin Explorer, but with a lower pilot demands–most likely related to the MAESTRO’s much lower aspect ratio–especially on the ground.
 Some pilots used to a more dampened/muted wing might find this disconcerting at first, and take a bit of time to get used to, particularly when flying in rowdier air.
-The more I fly the Maestro, the more I realise that you can let it go i.e. let it fly.
+The more I fly the MAESTRO, the more I realise that you can let it go i.e. let it fly.
 Of course you still need to fly actively, like all paragliders, but it is actually more solid than the feedback it gives at first suggests.
 And when it collapses–as all paragliders can in grumpy air–then it is exceptionally well behaved for its class.

-So the Maestro tells you what the air is doing, which granted might make you less relaxed–more aware–when the air is rough, but then behaves in a very forgiving way for the class.
+So the MAESTRO tells you what the air is doing, which granted might make you less relaxed–more aware–when the air is rough, but then behaves in a very forgiving way for the class.
 I think that’s a good way for a wing to be.
 I’d rather that than a wing that leads me into a false sense of security but then suddenly fall out of the sky.

-The exceptional performance of the Maestro combined with the undemanding nature in turbulence hits the sweet spot for me.
+The exceptional performance of the MAESTRO combined with the undemanding nature in turbulence hits the sweet spot for me.
 The feeling of being connected with the air generates pilot happiness: it puts me in the moment and makes me smile.
-My main complaint about the Maestro – I am not getting out to fly it nearly enough!
+My main complaint about the MAESTRO – I am not getting out to fly it nearly enough!
 Which is part of the reason, despite flying for over 27 years and thousands of hours, I choose to fly a high B wing.”